 *Buyers must obtain an AIP permit

 When a property is acquired through an AIP permit in Malta, there are certain restrictions on renting it out.
-However, if the property is in a Special Designated Area, buyers may freely lease or rent them out.
+However, buyers may freely lease or rent out if the property is in a Special Designated Area.
 It is an opportunity to enjoy rental income and capital growth.
-Renting out a property in Malta is taxed at the rate of 15%.
+Renting out a property in Malta is taxed at 15%.

 3. Access to residency and citizenship programmes

-Malta offers several residency programmes like the Malta Permanent Residency Programme (MPRP) and the Malta Global Residence Program (MGRP).
-An investor must meet specific eligibility criteria, one of which is to acquire or lease a property in Malta of a specific value.
-Since the property value in the SDA’s is high, investors can apply with their acquired property.
+Malta offers several residency programmes like the Malta Permanent Residence Programme (MPRP) and the Malta Global Residence Program (MGRP).
+An investor must meet specific eligibility criteria, one of which is to acquire or lease a property in Malta of a particular value.
+Since the property value in the SDAs is high, investors can apply with their acquired property.

 Download our guide and get a deeper look at the MPRP.

-The same applies to applicants of the Malta Citizenship by Naturalisation for Exceptional Services by Direct Investment.
+The same applies to Malta Citizenship by Naturalisation for Exceptional Services by Direct Investment applicants.
 Buying a property in an SDA in Malta also helps investors qualify for the programme, offering a Maltese passport and citizenship.